Image with graphics of different housing types

 • House-plexes

-• In most Pitt Meadows neighbourhoods, this new legislation will allow up to three or four small-scale units per single-family or duplex lot, depending on lot size.
-Properties within 400 metres of a frequent transit stop are allowed up to six units per lot.
+• In most Pitt Meadows neighbourhoods, this new legislation allows up to three or four small-scale units per single-family or duplex lot, depending on lot size.
+Properties within 400 metres of a frequent transit bus stop are allowed up to six units per lot.

-• The Province has identified Transit Oriented Areas (TOA), an approach to land use planning that locates high-density, mixed-use development within walking distance from frequent transit services.
-This will included TOAs with minimum residential densities and heights near transit hubs, such as West Coast Express stations (e.g. Pitt Meadows Station and Maple Meadows Station).
-The City of Pitt Meadows is required to designate TOAs by bylaw.
+• The Province identified Transit Oriented Areas (TOA), an approach to land use planning that locates high-density, mixed-use development within walking distance from frequent transit services.
+This included TOAs with minimum residential densities and heights near transit hubs, such as West Coast Express stations (e.g. Pitt Meadows Station and Maple Meadows Station).
+Per the legislation, the City of Pitt Meadows is required to designate the TOAs by bylaw.

 • As part of the new provincial housing legislation, municipalities are no longer allowed to hold public hearings for residential projects that fit with the City’s Official Community Plan.